Privacy-Cost Trade-offs in Smart Electricity Metering Systems: Target Load as a Constant Value

 Another way of assessing the performance of privacy-preserving algorithms is by analyzing the power spectrum of the resulting grid load.
-In fact, the higher-frequency components of the grid load spectrum correspond typically to more sensitive information about a user's energy consumption compared to the lower-frequency components \cite{Engel:2017}.
+In fact, the higher-frequency components of the grid load spectrum correspond typically to more sensitive information about a user's energy consumption \cite{Engel:2017}.
 Fig. \ref{fig:constant_Spectra} shows the grid load spectra corresponding to using different values of $H_F$ and $H_P$.
-Larger values of $H_F$ lead to better suppression of higher-frequency components when $\alpha=1$ (see Fig. \ref{fig:PVconstant_VaryingPred_Spectra1}), whereas for $\alpha=0$ even additional high-frequency components are introduced (see Fig. \ref{fig:PVconstant_VaryingPred_Spectra0selling}).
-When $\alpha=1$, increasing $H_P$ also attenuates the higher-frequency components (see Fig. \ref{fig:PVconstant_VaryingPast_Spectra1_Sellingc}), but less markedly compared to increasing $H_F$.
-As the spectral analysis of the grid load captures better the information leaked, in the following section we consider a privacy-preserving approach whose aim is to filter out directly the higher-frequency components of the user load.
+Larger values of $H_F$ lead to better suppression of higher-frequency components when $\alpha=1$ (Fig. \ref{fig:PVconstant_VaryingPred_Spectra1}), whereas for $\alpha=0$ even additional high-frequency components are introduced (Fig. \ref{fig:PVconstant_VaryingPred_Spectra0selling}).
+When $\alpha=1$, increasing $H_P$ also attenuates the higher-frequency components (Fig. \ref{fig:PVconstant_VaryingPast_Spectra1_Sellingc}), but less markedly compared to increasing $H_F$.
+As the spectral analysis of the grid load better captures the information leaked, in the following section we consider a privacy-preserving approach whose aim is to filter out directly the higher-frequency components of the user load.